nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

     ```

-## Build Jekyll site using template from GitHub
+## Step 2: Build Jekyll site using template from GitHub

 For the second half of the tutorial, we will use a template website hosted on GitHub that was generated using Jekyll to modify and add content.
 Navigate (`cd <directory name>`) to the location (e.g., Desktop) where you want to save the template directory on your computer and create a local copy of the repo: